 - No slope

 The V5 Tour is a good choice for those who don’t want a slope feature in their rangefinder.
 It has a great design and comes with some solid features.
 Most of the PGA pros use Bushnell products.

 You can get a version with a slope if you are willing to spend some more money.
-You can find both models on the Amazon.

 This rangefinder has an impressive range of 800 yards.
 It also has a minimal margin of error with less than 1 yard of error in either direction.
 The Blue Tees Golf S2 rangefinder also has a slope compensation feature.